theathealth/mirobody/README.md

 Mirobody isn't just another chatbot wrapper.
 It is a **Dual MCP Architecture** system that revolutionizes how AI interacts with your local data:
 Mirobody isn't just another chatbot wrapper.
 It is a system that revolutionizes how AI interacts with your local data:

+* 🚀 **Write Tools Once, Use Everywhere**
+    Build tools in standard Python once.
+Mirobody automatically bridges them to **ChatGPT** (via native Apps-SDK) and **the entire MCP Ecosystem** (Claude, Cursor, IDEs), ensuring your code runs seamlessly across platforms.

+* 🤖 **Native Agent Engine & Analysis**
+    Powered by a **self-developed agent engine** that fully reproduces **Claude Code's** capabilities locally.
+Designed to directly load standard **Claude Agent Skills** (Coming Soon) for infinite extensibility.

 * 📂 **Store Data Locally, Context Everywhere**
-    Your personal data resides permanently on your local encrypted storage but is instantly available as context to **ChatGPT**, **Claude**, **Cursor**, or **any MCP-compliant tool**.
-No need to upload files repeatedly—your data remains private while powering every AI interaction.
+    Your personal data resides permanently on your local encrypted storage but serves as instant context for **any connected AI**.
+No need to upload files repeatedly—your data remains private while powering your entire workflow.

-* 🚀 **Write Tools Once, Use Everywhere**
-    Build your tools in standard Python once.
-Mirobody automatically bridges them to **any MCP Client** (e.g., Claude Desktop, Cursor, IDEs) and **ChatGPT WebSite/Client**, ensuring your code works seamlessly across ecosystems without modification.

 * 🛡️ **Secure Dual MCP Architecture**
     Works simultaneously as an **MCP Client** (consuming tools) and an **OAuth-enabled MCP Server** (providing tools).
-This unique architecture enables complex tool orchestration while ensuring secure, authenticated access for any MCP-compliant client.
+This unique architecture enables complex tool orchestration while ensuring secure, authenticated access.

-* 🎯 **Native Claude Code Experience**
-    Replicates the powerful data analysis workflows of Claude Code, but fully controlled by you on your own infrastructure.

-* 🤖 **Agent-Ready**
-    Native integration with **OpenAI Apps-SDK**.**Full Claude Agent Skills Compatibility***(Coming Soon)*: Directly use standard **Claude Agent Skills** (zip files) without any modification or conversion.

-* 🔒 **100% Data Sovereignty**
-    Fully self-hosted.
-Your data, your infrastructure, your rules.
-No third-party cloud required.
-All user personalized data is stored locally.

 ---